joaopccosta/git-monitoring-server/README.md

 ```
 Essentially, what the tool does, is a shallow checkout of just the meta-data (.git folder) of the repository.
 It creates a shell subprocess, and does the checkout using `git clone -n <http_git_repository_url>`
-Then, changes to the checkout directory, running a `git log --pretty=format:"%h - %an, %ad : %s"` command.
+Then, it changes to the checkout directory, running a `git log --pretty=format:"%h - %an, %ad : %s"` command.
-After collecting all the results (and printing them out), it cleans up after itself by deleting the checkout directory.
+After printing and returning the results, it cleans up after itself by deleting the checkout directory.

 Naturally, the bigger the size of the repository meta-data (depending on the number of commits, tags, open branches, etc.), the longer the checkout time.

-I chose to use python since it would allow me to quickly iterate on both tests and source files.

 ### Web Server
 I have used Python's [Flask](https://palletsprojects.com/p/flask/) module to create this web server.

-All of the dependencies are listed in the `requirements.txt` file.

 This web server is not tied up to any database for data persistence.
 This means that any stored information is ephemeral, and will be lost upon restarting the server docker container.

 Please note that the web-server is tied to the local `DOCKER_HOST` ip address and port, all of the following examples use `127.0.0.1` as the target public ip address.
 However, this can change depending on how your docker installation is setup (for instance, I have had different results with MacOS).

-#### Files and Modules
-* GitCLI.py - Command line wrapper for retrieving `git log info` (see above).
-* Commit.py - Data Transfer Object (DTO) which stores *hash, commiter name, date, and message* information.
-* Project.py - "Mediator" class between `Commit.py` and `GitCLI.py`.
-Creates commit objects by fetching the information through the cli, and stores them in a dictionary.
-* server.py - Stateful object that receives requests, through different routes (see below).
-It holds a dictionary of Project objects, each object being created after being added to the server.
-* PrometheusMetrics.py - Helper class that records Prometheus metrics per request received by the server.

 #### POST route
 ```